swapna-sahu1/2.-Automated-Data-Validation-Engine/README.md

-#  Enterprise Data Migration System
+# Automated Data Reconciliation Engine

 ##  Overview
-The Enterprise Data Migration System is a Node.js-based ETL application that simulates real-world legacy-to-cloud database migration.
+The Automated Data Reconciliation Engine is a Node.js application designed to validate and verify database migrations by comparing legacy and migrated datasets.

-It extracts structured data from a legacy schema, applies transformation and normalization logic, loads the data into an optimized schema, and generates validation reports to ensure migration accuracy.
+It performs record-level validation, detects missing records, and generates discrepancy reports in CSV format to ensure post-migration data integrity.

-This project demonstrates practical knowledge of SQL, data transformation, and post-migration validation processes.
+This project simulates enterprise-grade migration verification workflows.

 ---